 - Qualification Registration onto the National Framework, formally recognising and validating Creative Thinking Skills within an integrated approach to formal, non-formal and informal learning and trans-disciplinarity.

-- Conferences, Workshops and Events for on-going Continual Professional Development for teachers and School Governors, explaining the theory and practice of this approach and providing assessor training.
+- Conferences, Workshops and Events for on-going Continual Professional Development for teachers and School Governors, for business and higher education, explaining the theory and practice of this approach and providing assessor training.

 The ACTS project has identified a key spectrum of creative thinking skills that are developed through the integrated approach currently found in Steiner Schools, and articulated these skills in a manner that can be internationally relevant, attainable and assessable.

-This curriculum development creatively meets the call from Higher Education and the workplace for improved creativity and innovation to accompany technical expertise.
-In the longer term, there is also the potential to provide additional personal resources and resilience to young people, through enabling and enhancing the spectrum of Creative Thinking Skills, so that future generations have resilient inner tools to take with them towards an increasingly complex and uncertain future.
+This curriculum development creatively meets the call from higher education and the workplace for improved creativity and innovation to accompany technical expertise.
+In the longer term, there is also the potential to provide additional personal resources and resilience to young people, through appropriately enabling and enhancing the Creative Thinking Skills Spectrum, so that future generations have the necessary inner tools to take with them towards an increasingly complex and uncertain future.

-The UK regulator, Ofqual, has granted Sector approval (with no preconditions) to Crossfields Institute for ‘Foundations for Learning and Life’, which is the sector that these qualifications would sit in.
-This would place it onto the register of regulated qualifications in the same sector as the International Baccalaureate.
+The UK regulator, Ofqual, has granted Sector approval (with no preconditions) to Crossfields Institute for ‘Foundations for Learning and Life’, which is the appropriate sector for these qualifications.
+This would place them onto the register of regulated qualifications in the same sector as the International Baccalaureate.
 Crossfields Institute (the awarding body) will be responsible for completing due diligence and meeting all the necessary regulatory requirements.